forevermatt/budget-riot/README.md

 ## Coding Glossary

-- `Budget`: A user's plan for how they want to spend their money each month.
+- `Budget`: A user's plan for how they want to spend their money in a given month.
 - `BudgetApp`: This budgeting application, probably running in a user's browser.
 - `Category`: Part of a user's Budget, indicating how much they are willing to spend on a particular type of expense each month.